menandmice/ansible-module/ansible/docs/README.md

 Ansible setup, either through Ansible Tower/AWX or in the Ansible directory.

-As the modules and plugins can be used by for all systems under Ansible control, it is advised to define the API provider for the `all` group.
+As the modules and plugins can be used by all systems under Ansible control, it is advised to define the API provider for the `all` group.
-Create a file `all` in the `/etc/ansible/group_vars` directory, or the `/etc/ansible/inventory/group_vars` directory (if your inventory is a directory instead of a file) which contains:
+Create a file `all` in the `/etc/ansible/group_vars` directory, or the `/etc/ansible/inventory/group_vars` directory (if your inventory is a directory instead of a file) which contains something similar to:

 ```yaml
 ---